good-ware/js-log/README.md

 ### logger

 A logger sends log entries to transports.
-Two classes, Loggers and Logger, implement the logger interface that includes:
+It implements the following methods:

 - log()
-- default()
+- default() The default level is specified via option
-- <level>() Where level is a logging level name.
+- <level>() level is a logging level name.
 Example: info()
 - child()
 - logger(category) Is an alias for child({category})
-- parent()
+- parent() For child loggers to access their parent, which is either a Loggers object or a child logger
+- loggers() For child loggers to access the Loggers object that created them
-- loggers()
+- winstonLogger()
 - tags(), for combining tags
 - context(), for combining context objects
 - category() (mostly useful for retrieving the category assigned to Logger objects)